Have you seen GoDaddy’s Happy Plasterer advert? If so, you’ll already be familiar with the story of Robin Dew aka the Happy Plasterer.

 Inspired to get your own website?

-If the Happy Plasterer has inspired you to create your own business website, then you can check out GoDaddy Websites + Marketing, which offers everything you need to get your business online and start promoting it.
+If the Happy Plasterer has inspired you to create your own business website, then you can check out GoDaddy’s Website Builder, which offers everything you need to get your business online and start promoting it.

 It tilts the odds in my favour of winning work.